cdzombak/an4mon/README.md

 With the device's address in hand, you'll need to create a configuration JSON file.
 See [config.example.json](config.example.json) in this repository for an example.
 The configuration file is a single, valid JSON object that supports the following keys:

 - `aranet_device_address`: The address of your Aranet4 device as discovered via `--scan`.
 Required.
 - `healthcheck_ping_url`: If provided, this URL will receive a GET request after the program has successfully read from the Aranet4 device and completed notifications and/or logging to Influx.
+(Useful for monitoring via an [Uptime Kuma](https://github.com/louislam/uptime-kuma) push monitor.)

 **Notification-related keys:**